 Title: Why the Sixth Law of Magic Exists

 Summary: Emily Mulder, wizard for the White Council, is the victim of someone's violation of the Sixth law of magic.
-Of course the White Council decides to help her and naturally the X-Files brings them all together.
+Of course the White Council decides to help her.
+Naturally the X-Files brings them all together.
 Crossover of the Dresden Files.

 Disclaimer: I don't own any of Jim Butcher's or Chris Carter's characters and I'm making nothing from this.